wgxli/last-knife-bot/README.md

 * The white area represents the processed foreground from the game's video feed.
 * The green arcs show the bot's prediction for where any obstacles will be upon clicking.
-* The red arc shows the bot's uncertainty.
+* The red arc shows the bot's *exclusion window*, representing its uncertainty.
   If any of the predicted obstacle positions (green arcs) overlap with the red arc, the bot will not click.

+### Interpreting the Command Line Output
+* The `FPS` statistic shows the number of frames per second the bot is running at.
+* The `Speed` statistic shows the estimated clockwise rotation rate of the wheel, in degrees per second.
+* The `Window` statistic shows the width of the exclusion window, in degrees.

 ## Requirements
 Currently supports only Python 3.